danielsogl/redmedical-dashboard/README.md

 }
 ```

+### Error Handling

+Just a few notes about error handling.
+I will mention it on the next chapter but normally I would use a state management library to handle also errors in my services.
+Because I decided to ditch state management for this small application, the error handling is managed by the services.

 ### Things I would add in a more complex application

 Normally I use the library [ngxs](https://www.ngxs.io) to handle my application state.
 For this demo project It would be a complete overkill, so I decided to not include state management.